laminas/laminas-paginator/doc/book/zend.paginator.usage.md

 ## Paginating data collections

-In order to paginate items into pages, `Zend\Paginator` must have a generic way of accessing that data.
+In order to paginate items into pages, `Laminas\Paginator` must have a generic way of accessing that data.
 For that reason, all data access takes place through data source adapters.
-Several adapters ship with Zend Framework by default:
+Several adapters ship with Laminas by default:

 > ### Note
 >